 Recent highlights in All Saints’ include the construction of the first Church Hall, in 1977 when Richard Thompson was Chaplain, allowing the organisation of regular mid-week activities.
 Not many weeks went by before everyone was asking how we’d managed for almost a hundred years without the hall!
 Perhaps the most important blessing that it brought was the immediate expansion of our work with young children through Sunday school classes and youth groups, both of which already existed but were rather cramped.

-It was in fact Joyce Wailes, who is still serving the church faithfully today, who began teaching Sunday School classes towards the end of the 1960s.
-And so, the end of the 1970s and early 1980’s saw an influx of families with young children into the church and this step forward has been encouraged and maintained by all the Chaplains since then: Tim Barlow, David Ritchie, Derek Frank and now Clive Atkinson.
+It was in fact Joyce Wailes, who served the church faithfully, who began teaching Sunday School classes towards the end of the 1960s.
+And so, the end of the 1970s and early 1980’s saw an influx of families with young children into the church and this step forward has been encouraged and maintained by all the Chaplains since then: Tim Barlow, David Ritchie, Derek Frank and Clive Atkinson.

 In 1982 we celebrated the centenary of the church with the former Archbishop of Canterbury, Lord Coggan, officiating.
 In 2001 further excavation took place beneath the Church which led to the doubling of the space that had served us so well during the previous 25 years.
 We now have even better facilities for continuing the work of the church as well as for social activities, monthly lunches, not to mention art classes, Little Arrows, Welcome evenings and many other good works.

 In conclusion we should mention that our patrons are the Intercontinental Church Society – an Anglican mission society which seeks to make known the Good News of Jesus Christ to people who speak English, though churches and other places of worship in many countries throughout Europe and North Africa.